gpedro/CodeIgniter-Assets-Helper/README.md

 Configuration
 -------------
-YYou need to set your assets folder for each type (images, stylesheets or javascript).
+You need to set your assets folder for each type (images, stylesheets or javascript).
 See `applications/config/assets.php` for more information.

 Usage
 =====